AchilleMBA/deafNotDead/README.md

 -------------------------------------------------------------------
                                     "Hello ASL world"

-                              "i am from (your country),
+                              "i am from (your country),"

+                                   " nice to meet you"

                                     "Welcome to CS50"

 --------------------------------------------------------------------